 (1) Any person licensed in this State under any other act from engaging in the practice for which that person is licensed.

 (2) The practice of dietetic and nutrition therapy by a person who is employed by the United States or state government or any of its bureaus, divisions, or agencies while in the discharge of the employee’s official duties.

 (3) The supervised practice of dietetic and nutrition therapy of person pursuing a course of study leading to a degree in dietetics, nutrition or an equivalent major, as authorized by the Board, from a regionally accredited school or program, if the activities and services constitute a part of a supervised course of study and if the person is designated by a title that clearly indicates the person’s status as a student.
 This period is not to exceed 2 years unless written approval is provided by the Board.
 The individual will be supervised by an individual licensed under this chapter.

-Herbalists, retailers, or other persons who do not hold themselves out to be a dietitian or nutritionist may make recommendations regarding lifestyle, or market, distribute, sell, or recommend, advise, or furnish non-fraudulent information about, herbs, vitamins, minerals, amino acids, carbohydrates, sugars, enzymes, food concentrates, foods, other food supplements, or dietary supplements.
+(4) An herbalist, retailer or other person who does not hold himself or herself out to be a dietitian or nutritionist by using 1 or more of the titles restricted by this chapter, who makes recommendations regarding lifestyle, or who markets, distributes, sells, or who recommends, advises, or furnishes nonfraudulent information about, herbs, vitamins, minerals, amino acids, carbohydrates, sugars, enzymes, food concentrates, foods, other food supplements, or dietary supplements.
 For purposes of this paragraph, “fraud” shall be defined as an intentional misrepresentation for financial gain.
 Legitimate disagreement about the role of the above-listed nutrients and foods as they apply to human nutrition shall not, in and of itself, constitute fraud.

-- A dietitian registered by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics; or
+- A dietitian registered by the Commission of Dietetic Registration of the American Dietetic Association; or

 - A licensed physician.